 Valspar is not identifying one color, but instead is offering 12 Colors of the Year – “composed of comfort, acceptance and joy – not a temporary solution but a lasting change.”
 Their website continues, “Valspar color experts have thoughtfully matched each color to a specific facet or emotion of life, all relating to what people may find helpful to complement their space.
 Homeowners are prioritizing areas of the home with paint to update their well-used spaces.
 By turning to nature-inspired design, this year’s collection is all about finding new comfort, embracing a flexible lifestyle, rediscovering joy and leaning into the growing DIY movement.”

 OUR TAKE: That is a lot of marketing speak.
 While there are some real winners in this collection, overall we aren’t sure the Valspar colors work as well together if you wanted a cohesive palette throughout your home.
-Flora, VIlla Grey, and Blue Arrow seem to me to be the most versatile colors and might have the widest appeal.
+Flora, Villa Grey, and Blue Arrow seem to be the most versatile colors and might have the widest appeal.
 Check out more on this Valspar collection.